LowPolyCount/UI-Power-Tools/README.md

 [The UIPT Example Project](https://codeberg.org/LowPolyCount/UIPowerTools_Example) has several UI screens implemented showing how UIPT works.

-"The Future" has information on upcoming features
+The Roadmap section has information on upcoming features

-# Status
-UI Power Tools v1 is currently in BETA.
-There may be minor API Changes between v1 Beta and Release.

 # Installation
 [Get a release version](https://codeberg.org/LowPolyCount/UI-Power-Tools/releases) and place in your engine or project plugins folder.
 Example: YourProject/Plugins/UIPowerTools